Bayesian Calibrated Click-Through Auction: Click-Through Auctions in Symmetric Environments

-With the above definition, we are ready to present the general result. \begin{proposition} Assume $x(l)$ is a convex function.
+With the above definition, we present the general result. \begin{proposition} Assume $x(l)$ is a convex function.
 There exists a signaling scheme whose worst-case approximation is $1-z^*$, where $z^* = 1/S(K_0, l[K_0 + 1])$ and $S(K_0, l[K_0 + 1])$ is computed as (\ref{equantitysk}). \end{proposition}

 Proposition \ref{theroemboudningapproximation} provides a \emph{worst-case} approximation bound for the constructed signaling scheme and shows how it depends on the intrinsic properties of the optimal signal ratio function.
 Intuitively, by Equation (\ref{equantitysk}), two situations lead to a small $z^*$: 1) The initial number $K_0$ is large.
-In this case, it implies that the seller can send many signal pairs with optimal signal ratio and thus the $S(K_0, l[K_0+1])$ grows exponentially; 2) $l[K_0+1]$ is close to $\sigma_0$ in (\ref{equantitysk}).
-Later, we will show it is equivalent to $l[K_0+1]$ is close to $x(l[K_0+1])^{K_0}$.
-This case will lead to a large $S(K_0, l[K_0+1])$ and thus small $z^*$.
-In fact, given the number of signals $k\ge K_0$ and the CTR $l$, the approximation of the constructed signaling scheme can be calculated similarly as $1-z$ with $z = 1/S(k, l)$.
-As we will prove later, the worst-case approximation is obtained only when $l$ is approaching $l[K_0 + 1]$ from above (see Figure \ref{figobservationaaaproof} (B) for an example).
+In this case, it implies that the seller can send many signal pairs with the optimal signal ratio and thus $S(K_0, l[K_0+1])$ grows exponentially; 2) $l[K_0+1]$ is close to $\sigma_0$ in (\ref{equantitysk}). {Later, we will show it is equivalent to that $l[K_0+1]$ is close to $x(l[K_0+1])^{K_0}$.
+This case will lead to a large $S(K_0, l[K_0+1])$ and thus small $z^*$.} In fact, given the number of signals $k\ge K_0$ and the CTR $l$, the approximation of the constructed signaling scheme can be calculated similarly as $1-z$ with $z = 1/S(k, l)$.
+As we will prove later, the worst-case approximation is obtained only when $l$ is approaching $l[K_0 + 1]$ from above (see Figure \ref{figobservationaaaproofB} for an example).
 Hence, when $l$ varies, the actual approximation of the constructed scheme may be (much) better than $1-z^*$.